 PTLS is a two-part series:

 - Advanced PTLS, held during spring semester, will be focused on preparing students for positions in industry.
 The emphasis will be on further refinement of communication and soft skills.
 This is a one-unit class.
-While some time will be spent on campus, there will also be a day at Monsanto.
+While some time will be spent on campus, there will also be a day at Bayer.
 One-on-one coaching will continue this semester.

 The program will feature: